California's Official State Social Security Administrator

 Who We Are

-CalPERS is the official Social Security Administrator for the State of California's Section 218 Agreement, referred to as the Master Agreement.
-We're your liaison between the Social Security Administration and the Internal Revenue Service to address Section 218 coverage-related issues and questions.
-Not only do we provide services to CalPERS covered agencies, we offer coverage assistance to all California public agencies.
+CalPERS serves as the official Social Security Administrator for the State of California's Section 218 Agreement, referred to as the Master Agreement.
+We're your liaison to the Social Security Administration (SSA) and the Internal Revenue Service (IRS) to address Section 218 coverage-related issues and questions.
+We provide services to all California public agencies, whether or not they contract with CalPERS for retirement or health benefits.
+The State Social Security Administrator (SSSA) program isn't part of core pension and health benefit programs and is unrelated to other contracts with CalPERS.

 Our Services